Asset Allocation depends on Risk Tolerance

 What a complicated question!
 The rule of 25 is a good start.
 It is based upon the 4% Safe Withdrawal Rate rule of thumb.
 Of course, in reality, it is much more complicated than that.
 Social security?
 Reverse Mortgage?
 What is your Retirement Income Plan?
 Will you Bucket or Floor?

 The concept is important here.
-Whatever the number is, try to understand what your goal is, and how the average returns will help you reach your goals.
+Whatever the number, try to understand your goal and how the average returns will help you reach it.
 You need to take risk only if you need to take risk to reach your goals!

-Take what you currently have, what you plan to add, and multiply by the average return over time to figure out your nest egg in the future.
+Take what you currently have and what you plan to add, and multiply by the average return over time to figure out your nest egg in the future.
 A financial calculator helps.

 What are Average Returns?